 Royalist, tavern keeper, survivor of the Great Fire of London

-While working as a teaching assistant at Parley First School I spent a year in Year 2 with my good friend Jeremy Harrison, the deputy head.
+While working as a teaching assistant at Parley First School I spent a year working in Year 2 with my good friend Jeremy Harrison, the deputy head.
 The class was learning about the Great Fire of London and we had lots of pictures decorating the classroom walls.
 Jeremy, a keen student of history (like me) and a trained archaeologist to boot, hankered after having a few artefacts to show the kids.

 Bartholomew enjoys a well earned drink.